 The Smart Meter sends a Response, which contains a code detailing success or failure and a field containing the resulting Firmware Version.

+For SMETS1 Devices, the S1SP will validate that the Firmware Hash value matches the target Devices Most Recently Verified Manufacturer Image Hash.
+If the values do not match the S1SR creates a SMETS1 Response indicating failure.
+If the values do match, the S1SP instructs the Device to activate the Firmware and confirm when it has successfully done so.
+When the S1SP receives this confirmation, allowing for process latency, the S1SP generates a SMETS1 Response indicating success or failure, as appropriate.

-The DCC receives the Response and does the following things:
+For SMETS1 and SMETS2+ Devices, the DCC receives the Response and does the following:

 Sends a Service Response to the Supplier;